simonjcs/ProGNet/README.md

 ### Citation

-If you use the this code in an academic paper, please cite this paper*:
+If you use this code in an academic paper, please cite this paper*:

 ```bibtex
 @article{soerensen2021deep,